Ohel (Chabad-Lubavitch): History

 Following the burial of Rabbi Yosef Yitzchak Schneersohn in the cemetery in 1950, his successor, Rabbi Menachem Mendel Schneerson, would visit his father-in-law's grave several times a week – as often as six days a week.
 He would read out the requests of people who had come to speak with him, then tear the notes and leave them at the gravesite.
 After the death of his wife in 1988, the Ohel was the only place Schneerson regularly visited outside Brooklyn.
 He suffered his first stroke at the Ohel in 1992.

 Following Schneerson's death and burial at the Ohel in 1994, the number of visitors to the Ohel increased significantly.
+After Rabbi Schneerson's passing, Rabbi Chaim Boruch Halberstam founded and built the Chabad center near the tomb.
+The establishment of this visitors' center enabled people to write letters to Rabbi Schneerson and pray at the site.
 Today, tens of thousands of Jews visit the Ohel annually.
 It is also frequented by travelers going to or returning from nearby John F. Kennedy International Airport or 770 Eastern Parkway, the headquarters of Chabad in Crown Heights, Brooklyn.

 The presence of large numbers of pilgrims, nighttime visitations, and the build-up of Chabad homes and facilities in the area has resulted in tension with the surrounding African-American community in the decades since Menachem Schneerson's death.

 The Ohel has become a popular stop for politicians courting the hasidic vote including Donald Trump.